wesley-petit/game-production-pipeline/README.md

 For our pipeline, we will install several services :

+- **Portainer** : User-friendly Docker container management tool with a web-based interface.
+- **Nginx Proxy Manager** : User-friendly interface to expose your services easily and securely.
 - **Helix Core** : Version control and collaboration platform widely used for managing source code and digital assets.
 - **Helix Authentication Service** : Provides authentication and authorization services for securing access to Perforce applications.
 - **Helix Swarm** : Code review and collaboration platform integrated with Helix Core.